Massive Attack: Blue Lines and "Unfinished Sympathy" (1991–1993)

-Protection and Melankolic
+Protection and Melankolic (1994–1997)

-After Shara Nelson left, the band brought in Everything but the Girl's Tracey Thorn and Nicolette as vocalists and released "Protection" on 26 September 1994.
+For their second album, the band brought in Everything but the Girl's Tracey Thorn and Nicolette as vocalists and released "Protection" on 26 September 1994.

 With McVey out of the picture, Massive Attack enlisted the production talents of former Wild Bunch Nellee Hooper to co-produce some songs on it, with Mushroom.
 Other tracks were co-produced by the Insects and 3D.
 A dub version, No Protection, was released the following year by Mad Professor.
 Protection won a Brit award for Best Dance Act.
-The other collaborators on Protection were Marius de Vries, Craig Armstrong, a Scottish classical pianist, and Tricky.
-Tricky's solo career was taking off at this time and he decided not to collaborate with Massive Attack after this.
+The other collaborators on Protection were Marius de Vries and Craig Armstrong, a Scottish classical pianist.

-1994/1995 was also the period of Portishead's Dummy and Tricky's Maxinquaye albums and the term "trip hop" was coined.
-The media started to refer to the "Bristol scene".
+Tricky decided to end his involvement with the band in 1995 in order to pursue a solo career.
+The crediting of Tricky's contribution for Blue Lines was also a source of friction.
+This was also the period of the release of Tricky's Maxinquaye and Portishead's Dummy.
+The term "trip hop" was coined and was referred to by the media as part of the "Bristol scene".

-In 1995, Massive Attack started a label distributed by Virgin/EMI, Melankolic, and signed Craig Armstrong and a number of other artists such as Horace Andy, Alpha, Sunna, and Day One.
+Massive Attack started a label in 1995 distributed by Virgin/EMI, Melankolic, and signed Craig Armstrong and a number of other artists such as Horace Andy, Lewis Parker, Alpha, Sunna, and Day One.
 The group espoused a non-interference philosophy that allowed the artists to make their albums in the way they wanted.

-The same year the Insects became unavailable for co-production and having parted ways with Nellee Hooper, the band were introduced to Neil Davidge, a relatively unknown producer whose main claim to fame thus far had been an association with anonymous dance-pop outfit DNA.
+The same year, the Insects became unavailable for co-production and having parted ways with Nellee Hooper, the band were introduced to Neil Davidge, a relatively unknown producer who had an association with anonymous dance-pop outfit DNA.
 The first track they worked on was "The Hunter Gets Captured by the Game", a cover version sung by Tracey Thorn for the Batman Forever soundtrack.
 Initially, Davidge was brought in as engineer, but soon became producer.

 The group increasingly fractured in the lead-up to the third album, Davidge having to co-produce the three producers' ideas separately.
-Mushroom was reported to be unhappy with the degree of the post-punk direction in which Del Naja, increasingly filling the production vacuum, was taking the band.
+Mushroom was reported to be unhappy with the degree of the post-punk direction in which 3D, increasingly filling the production vacuum, was taking the band.

-In 1997, the group contributed to the film soundtrack of The Jackal, recording "Superpredators (Metal Postcard)", a song containing a sample of Siouxsie and the Banshees' "Mittageisen" and "Dissolved Girl", a new song with vocals by Sarah Jay (that was later remixed for the next album), which was featured at the beginning of the 1999 film The Matrix, although it was not on the official soundtrack.
+The group contributed to the film soundtrack of The Jackal in 1997, recording "Superpredators (Metal Postcard)", a song containing a sample of Siouxsie and the Banshees' "Mittageisen" and "Dissolved Girl", a new song with vocals by Sarah Jay (that was later remixed for the next album), which was featured at the beginning of the 1999 film The Matrix, although it was not on the official soundtrack.

-Later that year they released a single, "Risingson", from what would be their third album, Mezzanine.
+Later that year, they released a single, "Risingson", from what would be their third album, Mezzanine.